suda/dashing-mining-agent/README.md

 Setup this agent on every worker you want to monitor.

-* Start cgminer with API enabled by adding `--api-listen --api-allow=127.0.0.1` to its command line
+* Start cgminer (or cpuminer, no flags needed for cpuminer) with API enabled by adding `--api-listen --api-allow=127.0.0.1` to its command line
 * Install pre-requisites: `sudo apt-get install python-dev git python-pip`
 * Enter directory: `cd /opt`
 * Clone repository: `sudo git clone https://github.com/suda/dashing-mining-agent.git`